 History of Hurricane Naming

-During the 1800s and early 1900s, storms were unofficially named.
-They frequently took their titles from the locations they impacted, the saint's day or holiday on which they occurred, or from their geographic coordinates (latitude/longitude).
+During the 1800s and early 1900s, storms were "unofficially" named.
+That is to say, they frequently took their titles from the locations they affected, the saint's day or holiday on which they occurred, or the geographic coordinates (latitude/longitude) where they were positioned.
 Sometimes, they were simply numbered (Hurricane One, Two, Three, etc.).

 How Names are Chosen

-Originally, the NOAA National Hurricane Center (NHC) was responsible for assigning storm titles.
-However, in 1977, NOAA relinquished control over the name selection process.
-Thereafter, this task was managed by a regional committee of scientists under the World Meteorological Organization (WMO).
+Originally, the NOAA National Hurricane Center (NHC) was responsible for assigning storm titles, however, in 1977, NOAA relinquished control over the name selection process.
+Following this, the World Meteorological Organization (WMO) assumed the responsibility.

 When are Tropical Cyclones Named?

-The tropical storm or hurricane will receive the next available name from the list of the same year as the storm's formation date.
+If a tropical storm or hurricane develops outside of the June 1 to November 30 period, it'll receive the next available name from the list of the same year as the storm's formation date.
 For example, a tropical cyclone forming in December 2012 would take its name from the 2012 list, while a tropical storm forming in May of 2013 (pre-season) would take its name from the 2013 names list.